 Developing and harmonising existing standards within trade finance is key for digitalising trade.
-From ISO 20022, to the SWIFT TSU/BPO, TFG’s Deepesh Patel sat down with three representatives from the Standardised Trust, who have been building an enriched semantic model and market practices for guarantees and standby Letters of Credit (SBLCs), with the aim of democratizing the use of digital trade finance related design and development resources.
+From ISO 20022 to the SWIFT TSU/BPO, TFG’s Deepesh Patel interviewed three sat down with three representatives from the Standardised Trust, who have been building an enriched semantic model and market practices for guarantees and Standby Letters of Credit (SBLCs), with the aim of democratising the use of digital trade finance-related design and development resources.

 Harri Rantanen (HR) – Business Developer, SEB Large Corporate and Financial Institution, Transaction Services, Community Coordinator, Standardised Trust

 Gunnar Collin (GC) – Head of Sales and Marketing, Enigio

 Saila Alapiha (SA) – Senior Product Owner, Transaction Banking, Trade Finance, OP Financial Group

 Interviewed by: Deepesh Patel (DP) – Editor, Trade Finance Global

 Establishing and enriching standards for trade finance has been the holy grail for digital trade enablement for over a decade.
 Already, data standards and harmonised semantics are helping banks talk to one another when passing on information on bank guarantees and standby Letters of Credit (SBLCs) through SWIFT’s messaging types (MTs).
 The development of the latest set of trade standards, ISO 20022, which the banking world will fully adopt by 2025, has the potential for providing rich datasets for the trade finance world.
 But are they perfect, and could we do more?